JoinColony/colonyJS/sdk/docs/_Starters_ColonyStarterVue.md

 ---
-title: colony-starter-angular
+title: colony-starter-vue
 section: Starters
-order: 3
+order: 2
 ---

-_A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS) using Angular!_
+_A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS) using Vue!_

 ## Prerequisites